Verites/verigraph/README.md

   $ verigraph analysis grammars/Pacman/pacman.ggx
 ```

-If you use bash, you can enable autocompletion of verigraph options for the current
+If you use bash, you can enable autocompletion of Verigraph options for the current
 session by running the following command.

 ```bash